nelsonalgarve/smart-cycle-market-backend/note.md

 2. Validate all this things.
 3. If valid find user with the given id.
 4. Check if user is using same password.
-5. If there is no user or user is using the same password
+5. If there is no user or user is using the same password.
-6. Else update new password
+6. Else update new password.
-7. Remove password reset token
+7. Remove password reset token.
-8. Send confirmation email
+8. Send confirmation email.
-9. Send response back
+9. Send response back.

 -   `/update-profile`

-1. User must be logged (Authenticated)
+1. User must be logged.
+(Authenticated)
-2. Name must be valid
+2. Name must be valid.
-3. Find user and update the name
+3. Find user and update the name.
-4. Send the new profile back
+4. Send the new profile back.

+-   `/update-avatar`

+1. User must be logged in.
+2. Read incoming file.
+3. File type must be an image.
+4. Check if user have avatar or not.
+5. If yes, remove old avatar.
+6. Upload new avatar and update user.
+7. Send response back